Cooling Off Period – Cancel a Contract Within 14 Days

 Exceptions for Taking Ownership

-If your package is left somewhere without your consent and you don’t find it for several days, contact the retailer.
+If the delivery company leaves your package somewhere without your consent and you don’t find it for several days, contact the retailer.
 Explain when you actually received the goods.
 In this situation, it won’t count as safe delivery.

 In this situation, your 14-day cooling-off period will start from the day you found and safely took ownership of the goods.

-Example: Your package was dropped over your rear garden fence without your consent, and you discovered it three days later.
+Example: The delivery company dropped your package over your fence without your consent, and you discovered it three days later.
 Contact the retailer and inform them of the situation.
 Your 14-day cooling-off period will start from the day you found the package.

 Understanding your right to cancel a contract within 14 days is essential for making informed decisions as a consumer.